robertmartin8/MachineLearningStocks/README.md

 ### stockPrediction.py

 The machine learning.
-Uses a SVM to fit the data, then predicts the outcome.
+Uses a linear SVM to fit the data, then predicts the outcome.
 Returns a list of stocks to invest in.

 ## Dependencies